 Mieke Beckman, LMSW, CST is a Clinical Social Worker and a Certified Sex Therapist at the center for sexual health.
 Mieke also provides brief sexual health counseling in three UMHS gynecology clinics, including the Women With Developmental Disabilities clinic, the Vulvar Diseases clinic, and the Pediatric and Adolescent clinic.
 She specializes in sexual health and women's health, and her clinical interests include sexuality and disability, male and female sexual function, women's health, relationship and intimacy concerns, and sexual health education.

 Casey O’ Gara, LMSW, RN is a Clinical Social Worker and Certified Sex Therapist at the center for sexual health.
 She specializes in sexual health and vulvar diseases.
 Her clinical interests include male and female sexuality related to change/loss due to medical or psychological conditions, trauma, or the normal aging process, in addition to relationship and intimacy concerns.

-Daniela Wittmann, LMSW, CST, is the Sexual Health Coordinator in the Department of Urology and the Research Lead in the Department of Social Work.
-She specializes in the area of sexual recovery after cancer with particular emphasis on prostate cancer.
-Her research interests include developing and evaluating sexual health interventions with couples when one member is recovering from cancer and understanding individuals’ and couples’ adjustment to chronic illness.
+Daniela Wittmann, Ph.D., LMSW, CST, is Clinical Assistant Professor of Urology and Adjunct Clinical Assistant Professor of Social Work.
+She specializes in the area of sexual recovery after chronic illness, with particular emphasis on prostate cancer.
+Her research interests include adjustment to chronic illness and the development and evaluation of sexual health interventions for couples when one member is recovering from cancer or another chronic illness.